mharrend/herwig7tutorial/README.md

    ```
    Note: After roughly 5 minutes you should have produced 5 ttH events at GenSim level using Herwig7.

-## Start of the ThePEG interface tutorial
+## Tut: Start of the ThePEG interface tutorial

 * You should have now a working version of Herwig7 and the ThePEG interface.
 * Please always remember that you have to do CMSENV and to source the herwig7 environment via